Hired in High Season: Seasonal Labor Demand and Refugee Labor Market Integration

-The asylum process is lengthy, oftentimes taking more than two years, with a standard deviation of around 16 months.
+The asylum process is lengthy, on average taking more than two years.
 Applicants receive no information about the likely timing of their decision and are not informed about the asylum decision before receiving asylum.
-This creates considerable uncertainty about when individuals will receive labor market access.
+This creates considerable uncertainty about when individuals will receive labor market access, reflected in a standard deviation of around 16 months.
 Combined with the quasi-exogenous geographic allocation and mobility restrictions, this creates quasi-random variation in the timing and location of labor market access.
 Though the asylum process is lengthy, refugees are largely excluded from work, and training possibilities are limited (see above).
 I show below that dropping those who take up any of the above does not change the interpretation of my results.
 Consistent with this argument, the assignment of refugees does not correlate with local labor market or local population characteristics but only with population size \citep[see][]{degenhardtnimczik}, also on the local labor market level.

 Once granted asylum, individuals receive full and unrestricted access to the Austrian labor market, equivalent to that of Austrian citizens.
 They are no longer eligible for basic subsistence support and must leave their shelter accommodation within four months.
 Refugees who are granted asylum may also access standard social welfare benefits.
 Individuals granted subsidiary protection receive the same labor market access but more limited social assistance as they can stay in the basic subsistence support system and the asylum shelter.\footnote{ In my analysis, I treat both refugees and individuals with subsidiary protection jointly, since both groups experience identical assignment and access procedures, and my administrative data do not permit a clean separation.
 For individuals receiving basic subsistence support, the timing of labor market access may be misclassified as they can rely on basic subsistence support longer.
 I provide robustness checks that this does not drive my results in section~\ref{sec:robustness}.} In both cases, labor market access begins immediately upon a positive decision.
 At this point, refugees are free to relocate within Austria and to search for employment on equal footing with native jobseekers.